SciPost/SciPost/README.md

 (scipostenv) $ npm run webpack
 ```

-While editing assets, it is helpful to put Webpack in _watch_ mode.
-This will recompile your assets every time you edit them.
+While editing assets, it may be helpful to put Webpack in _watch_ mode.
+This will recompile your assets in real time.
 To do so, instead of the above command, run:

 ```shell
 (scipostenv) $ npm run webpack-live
 ```

 #### Sass and bootstrap
-Styling will mainly be configured using [.scss files](http://www.sass-lang.com/) in the `scipost/static/scipost/scss/preconfig.scss` file, relying on [Bootstrap 4.0.0-beta.6](//v4-alpha.getbootstrap.com/).
+Styling will mainly be configured using [.scss files](http://www.sass-lang.com/) in the `scipost/static/scipost/scss/preconfig.scss` file, relying on [Bootstrap v4.0.0-beta](//www.getbootstrap.com/).
 A full list of variables available by default can be found [here](https://github.com/twbs/bootstrap/blob/v4-dev/scss/_variables.scss).
-All modules are configured in the `.bootstraprc` file.
-Most modules are disabled by default.
+All modules are configured in the `.bootstraprc` file; All modules are disabled by default.

 ### Collectstatic
 In order to collect static files from all `INSTALLED_APPS`, i.e. the assets managed by Webpack, run: